Amanda Leggett

 Bio Sketch

 Dr. Amanda Leggett an Assistant Professor in the Institute of Gerontology and Department of Psychology at Wayne State University and an adjunct Assistant Professor in the Department of Psychiatry at the University of Michigan.
 She received her M.S. and PhD in Human Development and Family Studies from the Pennsylvania State University and is a Fellow of the Gerontological Society of America.
 Her research program focuses on the dementia caregiver stress process and mental health in late-life.
 She recently completed a K01 career development award from the National Institute on Aging and currently has associated funding from the Alzheimer’s Association to develop of a taxonomy of dementia care management styles and aims to determine how classifying one’s caregiving style might be used to target interventions and optimize care.
 She also has a new R01 grant from the National Institute on Aging exploring dementia caregiving networks and associations with care outcomes.
-She serves on the editorial board for the journals Innovation in Aging and Research on Aging and is a seven-year Hospice volunteer.
+She serves on the editorial board for the journals Innovation in Aging and Research on Aging and is a eight-year Hospice volunteer.

 Education